nuts-foundation/nuts-node/docs/pages/monitoring.rst

     GET /status/diagnostics

-It'll return some text displaying the current status of the various services
+It'll return some text displaying the current status of the various services:

 .. code-block:: text

     Status
-        Registered engines: Status,Logging
+        Registered engines: [Status Logging]
     Logging
         verbosity: INFO

+If you supply `application/json` for the `Accept` HTTP header it will return the diagnostics in JSON format.

 Metrics
 *******